What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 Are fermented hot sauces healthier?

-What's better: fresh peppers or fermented peppers?
+What's better for health: fresh peppers or fermented peppers?

 How do I transition from Frank's RedHot to healthier options?